 Activities for Learning, Inc. RightStart MathNashville, TNColumbus, OH

-Rachel Anderson has been homeschooling for eleven years.
-She has been married to Steve for 20 years and has been blessed with four children: Brady – 16, Logan -14, Parker -12, and Makenna – 8.
-Prior to homeschooling she graduated from Cincinnati Christian University (formerly known as Cincinnati Bible College) with degrees in Music and Business.
-She worked in Human Resources, Information Technology Department and as a Music Minister at her local church.
-Once she had children and started to homeschool, she realized that one of her children has significant learning struggles.
-As a result, she has done considerable research learning how to teach the ‘Struggling Learner’ in her family and loves to pass on her knowledge and experience to other parents looking for help.
+Rachel Anderson has been homeschooling for Twelve years.
+She has been married to Steve for 21 years and has been blessed with four children.
+Prior to homeschooling she graduated from Cincinnati Christian University with degrees in Music and Business.
+She worked in Human Resources at the Information Technology Department and as a Worship Minister at her local church.
+Once she had children and started to homeschool, she realized that two of her children have learning struggles, one with moderate/severe Dyslexia, ADHD and memory deficiency.
+As a result, she has done considerable research learning how to teach the ‘Struggling Learner’ and loves to pass on her knowledge and experience to other parents looking for help.

 Workshops from Rachel Anderson ( may vary by event location )

 Maybe you struggled with math, so how do you choose a curriculum to avoid the same fate for your child?
 Maybe you are really good in math but are unsure how to teach it now?
 Should you include manipulatives or not?
 What DOES it take to be the best teacher for your child?
 Find out the science and the art of teaching math.
 It is a science because much research has been done on how children learn, especially in math.
 It is an art because each child is different and lessons need to be tweaked.
 Come learn and be encouraged to become a great math teacher.

 Math Myths, Math Anxiety, and Math Learning Challenges